ShipFail/consensus-oracle/README.md

 - Different sources often **disagree**.
 - LLMs sometimes **hallucinate**.
-- There is **no canonical place** that says:
+- There is **no single place** that says:
-  > "Here is what the best models in the world all agree is the answer."
+  > "Here is the golden truth answer, backed by agreement from the best models available today."

-Thoth turns the models themselves into a **modern oracle**:
+Thoth turns the models themselves into a **golden truth oracle**:

 1. Use **greedy, deterministic decoding** so each model gives its **highest‑confidence answer**.
 2. Ask multiple **frontier models from different vendors** the same question.
 3. Only speak with authority when they **strongly agree**.

-The result is a **golden answer** plus a **consensus score** that reflects how stable that answer is across models.
+The result is a **golden truth answer** plus a **truth‑confidence score** that reflects how stable that answer is across models.

 ---